1859 Kovalevskaya: Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite (IRAS) and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Kovalevskaya measures between 44.6 and 48.8 kilometers in diameter, and its surface has a low albedo between 0.043 and 0.069.

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous asteroids of 0.057 and calculates a smaller diameter of 34.4 kilometers with an absolute magnitude of 11.05.

 Naming

-This minor planet was named after the first major Russian mathematician, Sofia Kovalevskaya (1850–1891), who has made important contributions to partial differential equations and rigid body motion (also see Kovalevskaya top).
+This minor planet was named after Russian mathematician Sofia Kovalevskaya (1850–1891), who has made important contributions to partial differential equations and rigid body motion.
 The lunar crater Kovalevskaya is also named after her.
 The official was published by the Minor Planet Center on 1 June 1975 (M.P.C.
 3826).

 From 1972 to 1992, the discoverer of this asteroid, Lyudmila Zhuravleva, has made more than 200 minor planets discoveries, and ranks 61st on the Minor Planet Center discoverer chart.